autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Slashing for _faults_ is applied at the end of each epoch.
 For each validator with _fault(s)_ slashing is applied for the _fault_ with the highest _severity_ (grouping faults by epoch).

-After successful [handling and verification](/reference/api/aut/op-prot/#handleevent-accountability-contract) of a directly submitted _fault_ on-chain a `NewFaultProof` event is emitted logging the _offending_ [validator identifier](/concepts/validator/#validator-identifier) address, _severity_ of rule infraction, and the event ID.
+After successful [handling and verification](/reference/api/aut/op-prot/#handleevent-accountability-contract) of a directly submitted _fault_ on-chain, a `NewFaultProof` event is emitted logging the _offending_ [validator identifier](/concepts/validator/#validator-identifier) address, _severity_ of rule infraction, and the event ID.

 #### Slashing and severity